 Mostly Mozart Festival on WQXR

-Lincoln Center’s Mostly Mozart Festival has been a cherished summertime tradition since 1966, evolving into a multifaceted celebration encompassing music, dance, opera, theater, contemporary works, and more.
-Though the 2020 Festival has been cancelled due to COVID-19, WQXR and Lincoln Center are thrilled to keep its spirit alive by reimagining it as a radio event—Mostly Mozart Festival on WQXR.
-This seven-day multimedia festival will reflect on the meaning of Mozart’s work and remind audiences of the power of music to bring communities together.
-It will feature specially curated musical broadcasts, live events, digital content, and a range of programming that illuminates how racism and inequality have shaped classical music, past and present.
+Reimagined as a radio event, Mostly Mozart Festival on WQXR is a seven-day multimedia festival that reflects on the meaning of Mozart’s work and reminds audiences of the power of music to bring communities together.
+Presented by Lincoln Center and WQXR, the festival features specially curated musical broadcasts, live events, digital content, and a range of programming that illuminates how racism and inequality have shaped classical music, past and present.